rvillaver/DominoRun/README.md

 Suddenly a vision, “Get all seven keys to open the door…”

 ## Components:
-1 Set of dominoes
+1 Set of dominoes,
-4 Six-sided dice
+4 Six-sided dice,
 1 Black Cube, 1 White Cube
 ## Setup:
 Shuffle dominoes into a face down draw pile.
 Take 2 starting dice.
 Draw and place 5 domino tiles following